 “Any act, omission, decision or order, except those excluded by subsection 0304, taken, caused, or ratified by a “commanding officer,” under color of that officer’s military authority that:

-(1) results in personal detriment, harm, or injury to a military subordinate; (2) is without substantial basis, unauthorized, arbitrary and capricious, unjust, or discriminatory; (3) is properly capable of redress in command channels.”
+(1) results in personal detriment, harm, or injury to a military subordinate; (2) is without statutory or regulatory basis, unauthorized, an abuse of discretion, arbitrary and capricious, unjust, or discriminatory.”
+See page A-3-a for a sample copy of the formal complaint.

-(Article 1150 of Navy Regulations lays out similar complaint procedures for Navy and Marine Personnel to supplement Art.
+(Article 1150 (see Chapter III of the JAGMAN) of Navy Regulations lays out similar complaint procedures for Navy and Marine Personnel to supplement Art.
 138. This article allows military members to seek redress from any superior other than their commanding officer, including superiors not in their chain of command.
 Article 1150 complaints are submitted via the commanding officer of the complainant.

 0306 PROCEDURE ... c. ...
 This form must be completed in its entirety, unless a particular subparagraph, such as that providing for an explanation for untimely submission, does not apply.